Measures and their random reals: Randomness and Transformations of Measures

 \subsection{Random Reals}

-We define randomness of reals for arbitrary measures as a straightforward extension of Martin-L\"of's test notion.
-The basic idea is to require the test to be \emph{enumerable} ($\Sigma^0_1$) in the representation of the measure.
+We define (relative) randomness of reals for arbitrary measures as a straightforward extension of Martin-L\"of's test notion.
+The basic idea is to require the test to be \emph{enumerable} ($\Sigma^0_1$) in a representation of the measure.